Akira m & f Japanese

 , which was a Latinized form of the Breton name Judoc

 .
-The name belonged to a 7th-century Breton saint, and Breton settlers introduced it to England after the Norman conquest.
+The name belonged to a 7th-century Breton saint, and Breton settlers introduced it to England after the Norman Conquest.
 It became rare after the 14th century, but was later revived as a feminine name, perhaps because of similarity to the Middle English word joise

 "to rejoice".
 This given name also formed the basis for a surname, as in the case of the Irish novelist James Joyce (1882-1941).

-KELSEY f & m English
+Kelsey f & m English

-From an English surname which is derived from town names in Lincolnshire.
+From an English surname that is derived from town names in Lincolnshire.
 It may mean "Cenel's island", from the Old English name Cenel

 "fierce" in combination with eg

 Kim 1 f & m English

-At the present it is usually considered a short form of KIMBERLY
+At the present it is usually considered a short form of Kimberly

 , but it in fact predates it as a given name.
 The author Rudyard Kipling used it for the title hero of his novel Kim

 (1926) Edna Ferber used it for a female character who was born on the Mississippi River and was named from the initials of the states Kentucky, Illinois and Mississippi.
 The name was popularized in America by the actresses Kim Hunter (1922-2002) and Kim Novak (1933-), both of whom assumed it as a stage name.

-LAUREN f & m English
+Lauren f & m English

 Variant or feminine form of Laurence 1

 .
 Originally a masculine name, it was first popularized as a feminine name by actress Betty Jean Perske (1924-), who used Lauren Bacall as her stage name.

-LINDSAY f & m English, Scottish
+Lindsay f & m English, Scottish

-From an English and Scottish surname which was originally derived from the name of the region Lindsey
+From an English and Scottish surname that was originally derived from the name of the region Lindsey

-, which means "LINCOLN
+, which means "Lincoln

 island" in Old English.
 As a given name it was typically masculine until the 1960s (in Britain) and 1970s (in America) when it became popular for girls, probably due to its similarity to Linda